rlawrenc/cosc_304/labs/lab7/analyze/README.md

 6. Show the payment types based on total order amount by year.
 Only show years 2020 to current.
 An order must be shipped to be counted for a payment.
 Order by year ascending and total payment amount descending.
 Note: This query is hard since `ordersummary` does not have a payment id for each order.
 We will assume that if a customer has multiple payment methods, then the method with the smallest `paymentMethodId` was the one used for all their orders.
 (3 marks)

-7. Show the top 5 products that are shipped more frequently from the Kelowna warehouse compared to the Toronto warehouse.
+7. Show the top 5 products (id, name, total quantity difference) that are shipped more frequently from the Kelowna warehouse compared to the Toronto warehouse.
+Hint: Subqueries may be useful.
 (3 marks)

-8. Show the top 10 products that have the lowest current inventory based on their average sales for 2023.
-Calculate this as a percentage.
-For example, if the inventory of product X is currently 10, and the sales volume for product X in 2023 is 100, then the inventory percentage is 10/100 = 10%.
+8. Show the top 10 products that have the highest current inventory based on its sales for 2022.
+Calculate this as a ratio.
+For example, if the inventory of product X is currently 100, and the sales volume for product X in 2022 is 10, then the inventory ratio is 100/10 = 10.
+If a product has no sales in 2022, it should be in the list with a sales ratio of 99.
+You may want to use the [MySQL IFNULL() function](https://dev.mysql.com/doc/refman/8.0/en/flow-control-functions.html#function_if).
 (3 marks)

 ## Part 2: Data Visualization (20 marks)